Ang Babaeng Walang Pakiramdam: Summary

-Before their vacation ended, Ngongo tries to tell Tasha how he feels about her.
+Before their vacation ends, Ngongo tries to tell Tasha how he feels about her.
 He communicates with her like how he did the first night they met.
-Ngongo sings the alphabet song to spell, “I LOVE U,” but before he reaches the last letter, Tasha rejects him.
-On the way back to the city, Ngongo tells Tasha that her condition does not matter to him and he still wants to give their relationship a try.
-Tasha ignores him, stating that she still does not feel anything.
+Ngongo sings the alphabet song to spell "I LOVE U," but before he reaches the last letter, Tasha rejects him.
+On the way back to the city, Ngongo tells Tasha that her condition doesn't matter to him and he still wants to give their relationship a try.
+Tasha ignores him, stating that she still doesn't feel anything.
 During their conversation, they stumble upon a house fire.
-Tasha rushes out of the car and enters the burning house to save the child inside, since she does not feel pain from the heat or the fire.
-She faints after saving the child and was immediately rushed to the doctor.
-Despite her insistence that she is okay, the doctor tells her that she needs immediate operation as her condition wears down her body since she cannot tell when she is in pain.
+Tasha rushes out of the car and enters the burning house to save a child trapped inside, her condition preventing her from feeling the heat and smoke.
+She faints after saving the child and is immediately rushed to the hospital.
+Despite her insistence that she is fine, the doctor tells her that she must have surgery as her condition has worn down her body.

-Tasha talks to her friends, Eric and Au, to inform them that she decided to undergo the operation.
-She remembers all her memories with Ngongo and, with the help of her friends, realizes that she must talk to him and give them a try.
-Tasha, Eric, and Au go to the Tindera who tells them that Ngongo will ride a train this afternoon to go to Bicol and permanently live there.
-The trio rushes to the train station to stop Ngongo but as Tasha chases him, she nearly gets to Ngongo but eventually misses him as the train leaves.
-For the first time, Tasha begins to scream his name and display emotions.
-She feels all the emotions that she suppressed in her life, coming back to her all at once.
-Tasha happily smiles when she realizes that there are tears on her face, knowing that she can finally feel emotions.
-Overwhelmed with the amount of emotions (and possibly pain from her injuries), her body goes into shock and she faints.
+Tasha informs Eric and Au that she has decided to undergo the operation.
+She remembers all her memories with Ngongo and, with her friends' help, realizes that she must talk to him and give him a chance.
+Tasha, Eric, and Au go to the vendor who tells them that Ngongo will ride a train that afternoon to move to Bicol.
+The trio rushes to the train station to stop Ngongo but as Tasha chases him, she misses the train.
+For the first time, Tasha screams out Ngongo's name and displays all the emotions that she had suppressed all her life.
+Tasha is so overwhelmed by her feelings (and possibly pain from her injuries), her body goes into shock and she faints.

+Tasha dies from complications related to her condition.
 Sometime later, Ngongo visits Tasha's grave.
-She died due to her condition.
 He begins to cry as Tasha narrates that she was happy to at least feel like a person again.
-On her grave, she left a marking of the letter “U,” signaling her response to Ngongo, that she loves him, too.
+On her grave, she leaves a marking of the letter "U," signaling to Ngongo that she loves him too.